Identifying the latent space geometry of network models through analysis of curvature: Examples from Economics and Biology

 \subsection{Village Risk-sharing Networks and the Introduction of Microfinance}

 We begin by studying the underlying geometries of Indian village networks.
-We use the Wave II village network data of \citet{banerjeegossip} which is the sequel to the Wave I data in \citet{banerjeecdj2013}, both in part collected by one of the authors of the present paper.
+We use the Wave II village network data of \citet{banerjeegossip}, in part collected by one of the authors of the present paper.
 This consists of a collection of graphs for each of 75 villages in Karnataka, India constructed by surveying 89\% of all households in each village, thereby generating a 99\% edge sample for the resulting undirected graph.
 There are a total of 16,451 households in the sample.
 In every village we have relationship data between households on each of 12 dimensions: 5 social dimensions, 4 financial dimensions, and 3 information sharing dimensions.
 See \citet{banerjeegossip} for more details including descriptive statistics.
 The links across these dimensions line up for the most part, consistent with a theory of multiplexed incentives to form links, so we study the undirected, unweighted graph following the prior literature using this data \citep{jacksonl2013,banerjeecdj2013,SavingsMonitors,banerjeegossip}.

 The social networks literature has long been interested in excess closure \citet{coleman1988}.
 Friends of friends tend to be friends more than one might expect and this is particularly true if network relationships substitute for formal institutions.
 A literature focusing on equilibrium informal financial networks, which facilities the sharing of risk between households in a village, describes why the equilibrium network shapes exhibit excess closure (e.g., \citet{ambrusms2012,jackson2013}).
-The basic idea is that in order to maintain cooperation, when individuals can renege on their promises to aid each other in times of need, it is useful to have friends in common to amplify punishment, thereby maintaining good behavior in equilibrium.
+The idea is that in order to maintain cooperation, when individuals can renege on their promises to aid each other in times of need, it is useful to have friends in common to amplify punishment, thereby maintaining a good equilibrium.